-Those who were transformed into animals by their keepers.
+In 1E: Those who were transformed into animals by their keepers.
 This Seeming includes those who are associated with real-life animals such as hounds, lions, and eagles, as well as those associated with fictional or mythical animals such as griffins, mermaids and sphinxes.
 Beasts gain supernatural composure and animal magnetism from their Seeming, but lose some of their mental ability as they have had trouble regaining their human faculties.In 2E: Those who escaped by embracing their id and defying the social conventions of Arcadia, gaining an animal aspect to their kith in the process, a la many a Trickster Archetype.
 They can regain Clarity by reenacting their initial rebellion despite the consequences, affirming their initial freedom from restrictive social roles, but have a hard time escaping from mundane bonds and being imprisoned is a Trauma Button for them.Kiths associated with this Seeming in 1st edition include:

 - Broadbacks: Changelings transformed into oxen, elephants, goats, and other stubborn, durable creatures

 - Chimeras: Mix-and-match creatures who, because of their fantastical nature, get along with hobgoblins

 - Cleareyes: Beasts renowned for their senses, such as hawks, bloodhounds, hares, or sharks

 - Coldscales: Lizards, serpents, and other cold-blooded reptilian beasts

 - Coyotes: Clever tricksters inspired by the Coyote myths of the American southwest

 - Hunterhearts: Predators, dangerous herbivores, and other creatures with built-in weaponry of claw, fang, or horn

 - Nixes: River-mermaids with intoxicating voices